vineetsemwal/quickview/README.txt

   QuickView
 -----------------------------
-QuickView is a wicket component(RepeatingView) ,it lets you add new rows or remove the rows without the need to re-render the whole repeater again when used with ajax components like AjaxLink or AjaxItemsNavigator.
+QuickView is a wicket component(RepeatingView) ,it lets you add new rows or remove the rows without the need to re-render the whole repeater again in ajax use cases.
-AjaxItemsNavigator which is provided in this package creates new rows on click.
+AjaxItemsNavigator which is provided in this package creates new rows on click.Quickview can be also be used with PagingNavigator or AjaxPagingNavigator . it should work in all the scenarios where the DataView works.the way of using it is exactly like DataView .

-Quickview can be also be used with PagingNavigator or AjaxPagingNavigator .it should work in all the scenarios where the DataView works. the way of using it is exactly like DataView .the only difference is you will have to set a reuse constant which is just an enum, the behavior of the quickview depends on that enum.
+read more about QuickView at https://github.com/vineetsemwal/quickview/wiki

 Please use simple examples which comes with the package .